Skip to main content Sage Education

-You might be familiar with school subjects, but chances are you haven't had much exposure to how artificial intelligence (AI) and Large Language Models (LLMs) work.
-While we often think of AI as a single entity, the reality is that what powers today's AI tools are LLMs - advanced systems trained on vast amounts of data.
+While we often think of AI as a single entity, the reality is that what powers today's AI tools are large language models (LLMs).
+These advanced systems are trained on vast amounts of data.
 Think of LLMs as condensed versions of the internet's knowledge, distilled into structures that can help us generate new ideas and insights.

-At the heart of using AI effectively is the "prompt" - the input you provide to the model.
+At the heart of using MLLs effectively is the "prompt".
+The prompt is the input you provide to the model.
+How you phrase your prompt highly depends on the output you will get.
 Suppose your prompt is vague or lacks detail.
 In that case, the AI's response will likely miss the mark, delivering irrelevant or unsatisfactory results.
 For example, asking, "What can you tell me about history?" will likely yield a broad, unfocused response.
 However, refining the question to "What were the causes of World War II?" will return a much more targeted and insightful answer.

 This is why clear communication is key when working with LLMs.
-The more specific your questions, the more useful and accurate the AI's responses will be.
-Developing the ability to craft precise prompts can turn AI into a powerful ally, whether you're brainstorming ideas for a project, enhancing your school assignments, or exploring new areas of learning.
-In fact, learning how to ask good questions isn't just useful for working with AI - it's a fundamental skill that will benefit you across all aspects of life.
+The clearer and more specific your questions are, the more useful and accurate the AI's responses will be.
+Learning to develop the ability to phrase precise prompts can turn AI into a powerful ally.
+Moreover, learning to ask good questions isn't just useful for working with AI, it's a fundamental communication skill that will benefit you across all aspects of life.

-That's where this guide comes in.
-It offers straightforward tips called "Prompt Principles," designed to help you communicate more effectively with AI tools.
-These principles are easy to grasp and can make your schoolwork more engaging and fun by using AI to spark new ideas and deepen your understanding of what you're learning in class.
+This guide offers straightforward tips, called "Prompt Principles", to help you communicate more effectively with AI tools.
+These principles are easy to understand and use, and can make learning more interesting and fun by using AI to spark new ideas and deepen your understanding of what you're learning in class.

 1. Break Down Complex Tasks

-Why it's weak: The prompt is too broad and doesn't guide the LLM on which aspect of government to focus on, leading to an unfocused answer.
+Why it's weak: This prompt is too broad and doesn't guide the LLM on which aspect of government (or which style of government) to focus on, leading to an unfocused answer.

-- "Can you explain how laws are made by the government, starting with how a bill becomes a law?"
+• "Please explain how Canadian laws are made by the government, starting with how a bill becomes a law."

-How it's improved: The improved version narrows the focus to a specific part of government (law-making), making it a more digestible task.
+How it's improved: The improved version narrows the focus to a specific part of the Canadian government (law-making), making it a more specific task.

 2. Explain Concepts in Simple Terms

-Why it's weak: This prompt is too general and doesn’t specify the difficulty level, which may result in a response that’s too advanced or vague.
+Why it's weak: This prompt is too general and doesn't specify the difficulty level, which may result in a too advanced or vague response.

-- "Explain the basic idea of quantum physics as if I’m just starting to learn it."
+• "Explain the basic idea of quantum physics as if I'm just starting to learn it as a beginner."

-How it's improved: The revised prompt makes it clear that the explanation should be simplified, helping the LLM tailor its response to a beginner level.
+How it's improved: The revised prompt clearly states that the explanation should be simplified, helping the LLM tailor its response to a beginner level.

 3. Use Affirmative Language

-Description: Use clear, positive instructions about what you want the model to do, rather than focusing on what it shouldn't do.
+Use clear, positive instructions about what you want the model to do rather than focusing on what it shouldn't do.

-Why it's weak: Focusing on what not to do is unhelpful.
-The model might still give a vague answer, as it’s not clear what is expected.
+Why it's weak: Focusing on what not to do is unhelpful for an AI.
+The model might still give a vague answer, as it's unclear what is expected.

-How it's improved: The improved prompt focuses on what you want—a clear and detailed explanation—making it easier for the LLM to meet expectations.
+How it's improved: The improved prompt focuses on what you want: a clear and detailed explanation.
+This makes it easier for the LLM to meet expectations.

 4. Role-Play Prompts